samwell-ho/openpgp-ca/README.md

 In this initialization step, OpenPGP CA creates an OpenPGP key for your CA.
-The key's User ID is set to `openpgp-ca@example.org` (you should make sure that that the CA email address is configured in your email setup to forward mail to you).
+The key's User ID is set to `openpgp-ca@example.org` (you should make sure that the CA email address is configured in your email setup to forward mail to you).

-The parameter `-d <filename>` specifies where OpenPGP CA will store the information in CA. This includes the private OpenPGP key of your CA and the public keys of members of your organization.
+The parameter `-d <filename>` specifies where OpenPGP CA will store the information of the CA. This includes the private OpenPGP key of your CA and the public keys of members of your organization.
 In this example, we'll use the file `example.oca` as storage for our CA's data.